nbcrrolls/matlab/README.rst

 Introduction
 ------------------
-This roll installs MATLAB  in /share/apps/matlab
+This roll installs MATLAB  in /share/apps/matlab  which is NSF mounted on all nodes.
 Need an access to download matlab distro from UCSD ACT.
 Instructions are updated for 2015a.

 Download